SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: : Benchmarking Continuous Software Evolution

 \textbf{Itinerary Extraction via \deepcommit{}.} Leveraging the \deepcommit{} pipeline (Section~\ref{sec:deepcommit}), we mine the evolutionary history of selected projects.
 To guarantee the benchmark's quality and evaluation efficiency, we apply strict post-processing filters to the generated milestones.
 We retain only milestones that: (1) represent core functional changes (filtering out pure documentation updates); (2) possess executable F2P tests to serve as definitive success criteria; and (3) fall within a manageable context window to maintain task solvability.
 This step ensures that every task in the benchmark is grounded in a verified, executable state transition.

-\textbf{Reverse-Engineering Software Requirement Specifications (SRS).} Relying solely on original GitHub issues or PR descriptions is often insufficient, as they can be underspecified, outdated, or disconnected from the final code implementation.
-To bridge this gap, we employ an agent-driven \textit{reverse-engineering approach} to synthesize high-fidelity Software Requirement Specifications (SRS).
+\textbf{Reverse-Engineering Software Requirements Specifications (SRSs).} Relying solely on original GitHub issues or PR descriptions is often insufficient, as they can be underspecified, outdated, or disconnected from the final code implementation.
+To bridge this gap, we employ an agent-driven \textit{reverse-engineering approach} to synthesize high-fidelity software requirements specifications (SRSs).
 We first dispatch an LLM agent to analyze the ground-truth patches to draft precise functional requirements.
 This draft then undergoes a refinement phase to align acceptance criteria strictly with the verified Fail-to-Pass tests.
 Finally, environment-specific instructions (e.g., dependency updates) are appended by analyzing build configuration changes, ensuring a complete execution context.

 \textbf{Human-in-the-Loop Verification.} Automated generation can yield logical inconsistencies and misalignment with edge cases.
 To mitigate this, expert annotators conduct a final review focused on \textit{task solvability}.
 Annotators verify that the SRS provides all necessary information to solve the problem without leaking implementation details and that the acceptance criteria are unambiguous.
 Simultaneously, we validate the stability of the test suites to rule out flaky tests.
-This hybrid verification ensures that \benchmark{} provides a fair assessment, distinguishing genuine agent errors from artifacts of ambiguous specifications.
+This hybrid verification ensures that \benchmark{} provides a fair assessment, distinguishing genuine agent errors from artifacts of ambiguous specifications (Appendix~\ref{app:srs}).